A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Experiments

 \subsection{Comparison of Methods}

-In the experiments, we will compare our practical heuristics and theoretical algorithms against corresponding baselines.
-With the budget set according to Table \ref{tab:datasets}, we run simulations of the MDP to make this comparison.
+We first compare our practical heuristics and theoretical algorithms against corresponding baselines by running simulations of the MDP with the budget set according to Table \ref{tab:datasets}.
+To demonstrate the quality of our full information algorithms, we compare it with EC, a baseline which selects the nodes in $V_1$ with the highest eigenvector centrality for quarantine.
+We chose EC as a baseline since its a centrality measure which uses information from the full network, and we want to see how our local methods compare.
+Furthermore, EC is related to a heuristic studied for minimizing a graph's spectral radius \citep{Tong2012GellingAM}, which controls the size of the disease spread \citep{wang2003epidemic}.

-First, we demonstrate the quality of our full information algorithms by comparing them with EC, a baseline in which the nodes in $V_1$ with the highest eigenvector centrality are selected for quarantine.
-While both our algorithms and our baseline EC have information requirements that are difficult to obtain in realistic settings, it is important to note that \ALG{} and \Greedy{} require less knowledge of the social network than EC.
-Despite requiring more information, EC still performs significantly worse than \ALG{} and \Greedy{} in lowering the total number of infections in Figure \ref{fig:full}.
-Our algorithms also exhibit more sensitivity with respect to changes in budget: over the same range of budgets, the change in total infection percentage from our algorithms is twice the change from EC.
+Despite requiring more information, EC performs significantly worse than \ALG{} and \Greedy{}, as seen in Figure \ref{fig:full}.
+Additionally, the sensitivity with respect to budget is about half that of \ALG{} and \Greedy{}.
 Ultimately, the better performance and stronger sensitivity of our algorithms with respect to budget show that \Greedy{} and \ALG{} may be useful in some places, such as China, where the second neighborhood's information is available.

-However, in many other settings, the amount of information available to policymakers is greatly restricted.
-For this reason, we will focus on extensions of our theoretical algorithms to practical settings.
-By running simulations of the MDP, we compare Private \Greedy{} with two intuitive baselines studied in \citet{armbruster2007who}: the MostNamed policy and ListLength policy.
+Next, we compare Private \Greedy{} with two intuitive baselines studied in \citet{armbruster2007who}: the MostNamed policy and ListLength policy.
 The MostNamed policy selects nodes in $V_1$ with the most infected neighbors and the ListLength policy is similar, but weighs each neighbor by the inverse of their degree.
 From Figure \ref{fig:digital}, we see that our heuristic improves upon the baseline without incurring more privacy loss.
 Interestingly, the margin of improvement is larger for the Montgomery networks which have higher edge density.
-This is a result of adding discrete Gaussian noise: the noise added to $w_u$ is approximately $O(\sqrt{w_u})$, so when the absolute degrees increase, the relative effect of the noise decreases.
+This is a result of adding discrete Gaussian noise: the noise added to $w_u$ is $o({w_u})$, so the effect of the noise decreases as absolute degrees increase.
 We note that performing better in high density networks is a desirable quality here: diseases spread especially fast in such settings, making contact tracing even more crucial.